The Frizzled Leek

 • Only 4 Ingredients - maple syrup, turmeric, lemons, and hibiscus

-• Sweet & Tart - maple syrup balances out the tartness of lemons and dried hibiscus
+• Sweet & Tart - Maple syrup balances out the tartness of lemons and dried hibiscus

 Ingredients